- Solar advice hub

 Alfie has worked in green tech for over a decade.
 During his four years at OVO, he helped develop the worldâs largest domestic vehicle-to-grid trial.

-Any system that creates, converts, exports, and runs on electricity is likely to experience electrical issues, and itâs important to look out for them.
+Any system that creates, converts, exports, and runs on electricity has the potential to experience electrical issues, and itâs important to look out for them.

 Electrical problems may indicate that your system includes faulty materials or loose connections, that other electrical systems in your home are affecting your solar array, or poor workmanship on the part of your installer.